 In people with weakened immune systems

-If you have HIV/AIDS, are receiving chemotherapy or have recently had an organ transplant, a previous toxoplasma infection may reactivate and you're more likely to develop signs and symptoms of severe infection, including:
+If you have HIV/AIDS, are receiving chemotherapy or have recently had an organ transplant, a previous toxoplasma infection may reactivate.
+In that case, you're more likely to develop signs and symptoms of severe infection, including:

 - Poor coordination